Sudan at the 2020 Summer Olympics

 Sudan competed at the 2020 Summer Olympics in Tokyo.
 Originally scheduled to take place during the summer of 2020, the Games were rescheduled for 23 July to 8 August 2021, due to the COVID-19 pandemic.
 This was the nation's twelfth appearance at the Summer Olympics.

 Competitors

 The following is a list of the number of competitors in the Games.

 Athletics

-Sudan received a universality slot from the World Athletics to send a male track and field athlete to the Olympics.
+Sudan received a universality slot from the World Athletics to send a male track and field athlete.